VILLASframework/documentation/node/types/File.md

 # Prerequisites {#node-prereq-file}

 This node-type does not have any special library dependencies.
+It is always available.

 # Implementation {#node-implementation-file}